What Does it Take to Be a Counter and Rental Clerk?

 - Explain rental fees, policies, and procedures.

-When polled, Counter and Rental Clerks say the following skills are most frequently used in their jobs:
+These are the skills Counter and Rental Clerks say are the most useful in their careers:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.